 In the context of damages, there are economic and non-economic damages.
 An example of economic damages would be medical bills resulting from an accident.
 Non-economic damages don’t have a price tag on them.
-Injured claimants aren’t allowed to claim non-economic damages like pain and suffering under PIP coverage.
-Florida Statutes 627.737 specifies four types of injuries that qualify for stepping outside of PIP.
+PIP coverage does not allow injured claimants to claim non-economic damages like pain and suffering.
+Florida Statutes 627.737 specify four types of injuries that qualify for stepping outside of PIP.
 Those injuries follow:

 Damages Outside of PIP

-In any of the above situations, an injured car accident victim is allowed to sue a careless and negligent driver who caused an accident for full personal injury damages.
+Any of the above situations allow an injured car accident victim to sue a careless and negligent driver who causes an accident for full personal injury damages.
 Those damages typically include the following:

-How Long Do I Have to File a Lawsuit after a Car Accident?
+How Long Do I Have to File a Personal Injury Lawsuit After a Car Accident?

 The general rule in Florida is that you have four years from the date of your accident to file a personal injury lawsuit.
-That’s known as the statute of limitations.
-If your case involves a wrongful death, you only have two years from the date of death.
-Specific laws are in place if your accident was caused by a governmental entity.
+We know this as the statute of limitations.
+If your case involves wrongful death, you only have two years from the date of death.
+Specific laws are in place if a governmental entity causes your accident.
 In any case, you should consult with a qualified Florida car accident lawyer to learn the specific time limit on your case.
-If you fail to file your lawsuit within the time limit of the statute of limitations, it’s highly likely that you’ll be forever barred from seeking compensation for your injuries.
+If you fail to file your lawsuit within the time limit of the statute of limitations, then it’s highly likely that you’ll be forever barred from seeking compensation for your injuries.

 Contact a Tampa Personal Injury Lawyer

-Our phones are answered 24 hours a day, seven days a week.
-We will answer your questions, make recommendations and provide you with a free, confidential evaluation of your injury claim, all without obligation to use our legal services.
+We answer our phones 24 hours a day, seven days a week.
+During your free consultation, we will answer your questions, make recommendations and provide you with a free, and give a confidential evaluation of your injury claim.
+We do this all without obligation to use our legal services.

 Everyone at Hancock Injury Attorneys, from our receptionist and paralegals to our attorneys, is committed to providing our clients with exceptional legal representation and client service.

-Hancock Injury Attorneys has been representing clients in Tampa and surrounding communities since 1996.
+Hancock Injury Attorneys has been representing clients in Tampa and surrounding communities for over 30 years.